Stavropol: Administrative and municipal status

+The administrative divisions of Stavropol consist of three districts:

 Stavropol is the administrative center of the krai.
 Within the framework of administrative divisions, it is, together with one rural locality (the khutor of Grushevy), incorporated as the city of krai significance of Stavropol—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of krai significance of Stavropol is incorporated as Stavropol Urban Okrug.

 Economy

 Stavropol's economy focuses on the production of automobiles, furniture, and construction equipment and materials.
 The city relies on air transport through Shpakovskoye airport as well as rail and highway connections to other Russian cities.

 Demographics

 Stavropol's 2021 population is now estimated at 453,387.
 In 1950, the population of Stavropol was 108,353.
 Stavropol has grown by 3,293 since 2015, which represents a 0.73% annual change.

 Facilities

 Stavropol has a theater and an association football team called FC Dynamo Stavropol.

 The main educational institutions of the town include North-Caucasus Federal University, Stavropol State Agrarian University, and Stavropol State Medical University.

 The area of Russia in which Stavropol resides is very mountainous, placing the city in the midst of the northern Caucasus mountain range.
 The city has one of the biggest city parks in Russia, 'Victory Park' covering up to 200 hectares.

 The city, like many other Russian cities has its own botanical garden, which covers up to 18 hectares, including 16 hectares of natural woods.